-With the objective of reducing the borrowings and for centralisation of Business of the Company, your directors, recommends the Special Resolution set out at item no. 3 in the accompanying Notice, for the approval of the Members in the Annual General Meeting.
+With the objective of reducing the borrowings and for centralisation of Business of the Company, your directors, recommends the Special Resolution set out at item no. 4&5 in the accompanying Notice, for the consent of the Members in the Annual General Meeting.